tianlutech/mediterranea-marine-nextjs/README.md

 ### Stack

-What main libraries are used, with a link to the documentation.
+What main libraries are used, with a link to the documentation?
 (I'm not talking about all the dependencies, but I am talking about the most important 3rd parties)

 - Tailwind
 - Form Validation